Tag: appetizers

 For the Remoulade

-In a bowl add 1/2 cup of mayonnaise, 2 tablespoons of ketchup, 2 tablespoons of chopped pickles (or pickle relish), 1 teaspoon of Old Bay seasoning and 1/2 teaspoon of cayenne pepper (optional)
+In a bowl add 1/2 cup of mayonnaise, 2 tablespoons of ketchup, 2 tablespoons of chopped pickles (or pickle relish), 1 teaspoon of the seafood seasoning and 1/2 teaspoon of Diablo seasoning (optional)

 Tools used to make this recipe